n8jhj/soon-kyoo/README.md

 # soon-kyoo
-Simple queueing.
+A subprocess-based task queue.

 ## Introduction
-Implements a simple FIFO queue using SQLite.
+Soon-Kyoo implements a simple FIFO queue using SQLite.
+It was created primarily for running long simulations.

+As of yet, the subprocess-based workflow has not been implemented.
+However, the package still works as a task queue.

 ## Usage

-The user of soon-kyoo must create their own subclass of `soonkyoo.BaseTask`.
+Users must create their own subclass of `soon_kyoo.BaseTask`.
 Subclasses must define a `run()` method, which contains the business logic for the task (what we care about).
 There are no restrictions on input arguments or return values.

 ## Example